 road with Monster Jam?

-through the air in the truck is so thrilling.
+through the air in the Monster Jam truck is so thrilling.
 In Sprint Cars

 getting air is a bad thing, so getting the air is really great.
 I mean these Monster

 Jam trucks are amazing.
 Of course I like spending time with the fans and

 getting to meet new people.
-I love to meet new people, I’m
+I love to meet new people; I’m just a social

-I’ve pretty much always been in the Midwest so it’s really cool to travel around to places I’ve
+always been in the Midwest so it’s really cool to travel around to places I’ve

 never been before.

 What do you do with your free time?

 I’ve been in gymnastics since I was 3 years old.
-I did that all through
+I did that all through high

-poetry.
 I’m actually a published poet.
 I like to wake board and snow board too.

-What is your greatest memory as a
+What is your greatest memory as a Monster

-monster truck driver?
+Jam truck driver?

-Being new I just remember that the first time I got to actually drive a truck in an event I was so nervous.
+new I just remember that the first time I got to actually drive a Monster Jam

+truck in an event I was so nervous.
 I did the first donut contest and we broke

 the fuel pump.
 So we had to take the Monster Jam truck to the back and I didn’t

 get to race which was awful, that’s what I really wanted to do.
 I remember that

-after the truck got fixed I went out for freestyle and I hadn’t really even been on
+after it got fixed I went out for freestyle and I hadn’t really even been on

 the track except for doing the donuts so I was really nervous.
 But with the

 interaction of the crowd, the way the fans were cheering, it got me all pumped

 up and over the nerves.
 It was a lot of fun, but I just remember how nervous I

 was and how great the fans were in helping me get through that.